xdy-24/TEM1D-FCM/README.md

 ## Requirements

 - MATLAB R2024a or later is recommended.
+- Windows 64-bit operating system is required for the provided `mexBtFwdArbitraryLoop.mexw64` file.
 - No additional MATLAB toolboxes are required unless otherwise stated in the code comments.

 ## Repository contents

 ```text